-The projected benefit limitation under IRC Section 415 and compensation limitation under IRC Section 401(a)(17) are considered in this valuation.
+We do not value the 415 limit for active participants.
+The impact was assumed to be de minimus.
+The compensation limitation under IRC Section 401(a)(17) is considered in this valuation.

-Liability is included for members who appear to be deferred vested, but who have not yet submitted certain paperwork and therefore are not in the vested data provided.
-An estimated benefit was provided by the System.
+Liability is included for members who appear to be deferred vested, but who are not in the vested data provided.
+An estimated benefit was calculated based on pay and service reported for prior valuations.
 A corrected benefit and status will be provided by the System when the actual benefit and status have been finalized.

 Members who are contributing to the System, but have not yet filled out an enrollment application, are included as active members.
 Where data elements are missing, reasonable estimates are used.
+Service is estimated based on hours worked.
 Age is based on average entry age for other members.
 Gender is assigned in proportion to the overall group.

-These assumptions were recommended in the 2016-2019 Experience Study to the Board, which then adopted them.
-That report, which is available on the OPERS website (www.OPERS.OK.gov), provides the rationale for the recommendations.
+These assumptions were recommended in the 2019-2022 Experience Study to the Board, which then adopted them.
+That report, which is available on the OPERS website (www.opers.ok.gov), provides the rationale for the recommendations.